 Be prepared before heading out on this journey by checking weather forecasts beforehand as well as consider a whole trek food carry to ease your hike due to the lack of towns local to the trail.

-Alltrails – If you are looking for a good map the Alltrails app and if you have or sign up for Pro can print out maps to carry with you.
+Alltrails – If you are looking for a good map the Alltrails app and if you have signed up for Pro can print out maps to carry with you.

 Texas native and an expert long-distance hiker, Karen Borski’s The Lone Star Hiking Trail: The Official Guide to the Longest Wilderness Footpath in Texas 2nd edition is a travel-specific Lone Star Hiking trail guide with everything you’ll need to know about arranging supplies, mileage charts, section maps, designated campsites, and more.